lokamaya/modJWT/README.md

 * Install modJWT
 * After successfull installation: go to the default context in modx manager, find and edit sample page /modjwt/

-Sample pages contain 1 HTML resouce and 3 JSON pages.
+Sample pages contain 1 HTML resource and 3 JSON pages.
 You can play around with it.